solliancenet/MCW-Azure-Synapse-Analytics/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics.md

 5. If their solution provides serverless querying, are they prevented from using pre-allocated query resources?

    - No. This is a unique differentiator of Azure Synapse Analytics.
-Within one Azure Synapse Analytics workspace, they can have pre-provisioned Azure Synapse SQL pools, and also have serverless querying using the Azure Synapse SQL serverless endpoint.
+Within one Azure Synapse Analytics workspace, they can have pre-provisioned Azure Synapse SQL Pools, and also have serverless querying using the Azure Synapse SQL serverless endpoint.

 6. Is my data protected at rest and do I have control over the keys used to encrypt it?